Alexander-Evans-Moncloa/Nucleo-Fan-Controller/README.md

 ## Setup

-**Fill in this section with setup instructions, including hardware connections, software installation, and required libraries.**
 - Connect the extension board to the left set of header pins.
 - Connect all IOs as labelled below.
 - Setup the circuit as shown below